 So what does it mean, how do guitar players refer to it and more importantly, how do you play modally?

 When you play over chord I, you think of all notes as intervals in relation to I, let’s say we are in the key of E.

 E – F#m – G#m – A – B – C#m – D#m7b5.

 So over chord I, you play the note C#, you are playing a 6th interval, it will sound like a 6th over chord I.

-Next up, the VI chord, let’s say you play the note F# now.
-If you are thinking modally this is now a 4th interval in relation to the C# root, not the 2nd interval in relation to E.
+Next, the VI chord, let’s say you play the note F# now.
+If you are thinking modally, this is now the 4th interval in relation to the C# root.
+Not the 2nd interval in relation to E.

-Over the II chord, let’s say you play an A, this is now a m3rd in relation to F#.
+Over the II chord, let’s say you play an A, this is now the m3rd in relation to the F# root.